maxpatiiuk/alia/README.md

 Convert the SLR automata into a Graphviz graph definition, which in turn can be converted into an SVG or a PNG.

-> NOTE: due to grammar being quite large, the resulting graph is enormous
+> NOTE: due to grammar being quite large, the resulting graph is enormous.
+>
+> To make it more practical, I commented out large portions of the grammar
+> before running the graph generation in order to reduce the size of the
+> graph.

 First, create a `parser.dot` text file (in the DOT format):